 Comments: This area has been a utility area that has become overgrown on the edges with invasive weeds.
 The fire pit needs to be moved (or eliminated).
 Part of the area is used for storing recyclable materials, bricks, rocks, and purchased mulches.
 The too-small greenhouse is not a very effective nursery; nor is the makeshift hoophouse built beside it.
 However, these areas have potential to be cleaned up and made more useful.
 Future plans include a “real” greenhouse that could house an aquaponics system, roof runoff catchment, and the site for a small flock of chickens and a few rabbits.

-Central Gardens (details coming soon!)
+Central Gardens (details coming soon)

-Of course, this page will ALWAYS be under construction – or perhaps, Always Evolving – and isn’t that the way gardening and life should be?
+Learning how to upload these ideas to cyberspace has always been a bit of a challenge for me, one that I pick away at on rainy evenings.
+So of course, this page will ALWAYS be under construction – or perhaps, Always Evolving – and isn’t that the way gardening and life should be?